resilmesh2/AWSCloud-Deployment/docs/index.md

 ##### Example: `envs/pilot2.tfvars.example`

-**Important:** do not commit real tokens/keys to git.
+**Important:** do not commit real keys to git.
 Therefore, copy this file to the same path and name it `pilot2.tfvars`

 ```hcl
 region  = "eu-west-1"